eduardorittner/mc536/README.md

 ## Database Schema

-Our database schema is designed to reflect the relationship between a country's population, its education levels, and its energy production and consumption.
-It was structured to accommodate both datasets in a normalized and scalable way, while preserving referential integrity between all key metrics.

-At the center of the schema is the "Pais" table, which contains the unique list of countries present in both datasets.
-The "Populacao" table captures demographic data per country, year, gender, and age group, and is linked directly to "Pais".
-For each population group, we store education-related statistics in two linked tables: "Media_Estudo" (average years of schooling) and "Escolaridade" (distribution across primary, secondary, and higher education levels).

-The energy-related data is structured around the "Producao" table, which aggregates annual production metrics per country, broken down by energy source (e.g., wind, solar, coal).
-Each production entry points to multiple "Fonte" records, which combine information from both "Energia" (e.g., total production/consumption) and "Eletricidade" (e.g., electricity output and share).
-This modular design allows us to analyze both total energy trends and electricity-specific insights for each energy type.

-By connecting these domains through foreign keys, the schema enables complex queries that link education metrics with energy variables — such as identifying correlations between investment in renewables and increases in schooling, or ranking countries by energy consumption relative to their education levels.
+The database schema is designed to store and manage information related to countries, population demographics, education, and electricity production and consumption.
+It includes six main tables with clearly defined relationships.

+The "Pais" table stores a list of countries, each identified by a unique name and a primary key (id) that is auto-generated.
+The "Populacao" table records demographic information such as the year, gender, age group, and the number of individuals.
+Each population entry is linked to a specific country through the pais_id foreign key.

+The "Escolaridade" table contains percentages of the population that have reached or completed various education levels, including no schooling, primary, secondary, and higher education.
+This table is linked to the population data through the populacao_id foreign key.
+Similarly, the "Media_Estudo" table stores the average number of years spent in primary, secondary, and higher education, as well as the overall average years of study, also linked to the population via populacao_id.

+The "Tipo_Eletricidade" table defines the types of electricity (such as hydroelectric, fossil fuel, or renewable), and the "Eletricidade" table records data on electricity production and consumption for each country, year, and type of electricity.
+The electricity data references the country with pais_id and the type of electricity with tipo_eletricidade_id.

+All primary keys are integers generated by default as identity values, and the foreign key constraints enforce referential integrity between related tables.
+This schema allows for comprehensive tracking and analysis of social and energy-related indicators over time and across countries.

 ## Queries
 Five queries were developed to analyze each of the questions below: